The spectacular emptiness of Roseanne Barr’s apology

 — Roseanne Barr (@therealroseanne) May 29, 2018

-This mea culpa struck a more appropriate note.
-However, it is hard to take Barr’s apology seriously when, just 10 minutes earlier, she’d been aggressively defending her “joke” on Twitter.
+This mea culpa struck a somewhat more appropriate note.
+(Barely.)
+However, it’s difficult to take Barr’s apology seriously when, just 10 minutes earlier, she aggressively defended her “joke.”

 ISLAM is not a RACE, lefties.
 Islam includes EVERY RACE of people.